Ender-Development/EnderModpackTweaks/README.md

 - ✅ tweaking [Rustic](https://www.curseforge.com/minecraft/mc-mods/rustic)
   - tweak the generation of Wildberry Bushes
   - allow placing the Wildberry Bushes on more blocks
+  - allow adding an offset to the Armor and Toughness Renderer
 - ✅ adapting [Dragon Murder](https://www.curseforge.com/minecraft/mc-mods/dragon-murder)
   - autokill the first "free" ender dragon
   - a bunch of config options to tweak the initial end to your likings